 The processes – how liquid penetrant testing is done:

 Generally, there are 6 steps in dye penetrant testing.
 These are:

 Training and experience are valuable in acquiring accurate results and preventing false indications.
 Also, removing the surface contaminants is a valuable step in the whole process.

 Advantages and disadvantages:

 Many engineers and manufacturers choose the dye penetrant inspection method because it’s quick and low cost.
-The penetration time can be as short as 5 minutes (or up to 30 minutes depending on the application).
+The penetration time (dwell time) can be as short as 5 minutes (or up to 30 minutes depending on the application).

 In addition, dye penetrant testing allows easy inspection of parts with complex shapes.
 This method also allows for quick inspection of large areas and large volumes.

 However, there are also less advantageous elements of dye penetrant testing.
 One is that the detection may be only limited to surface flaws.
 In addition, testing on rough surfaces might lead to false indications (due to difficulty removing the excess penetrant).

 There are also concerns about worker safety.
 The spraying of the penetrant might lead to skin irritations.
 Therefore, proper training and handling is required for the procedure.
 It’s also important to perform a proper selection of penetrant and developer.